MRtrix3/mrtrix3/docs/reference/commands/dwi2response.rst

 - **-iter_voxels voxels** Number of single-fibre voxels to select when preparing for the next iteration (default = 10 x value given in -number)

-- **-dilate passes** Number of mask dilation steps to apply when deriving voxel mask to test in the next iteration
+- **-dilate iterations** Number of mask dilation steps to apply when deriving voxel mask to test in the next iteration

 - **-max_iters iterations** Maximum number of iterations (set to 0 to force convergence)